olukyrich/grunt-antlr4/README.md

 Please refer to https://theantlrguy.atlassian.net/wiki/display/ANTLR4/ANTLR+Tool+Command+Line+Options.

 Top level options are those which are not flags and grammar-level options.
 Format: -{optionName} {optionValue}

 Flags are options which don't have a value.
 Format: -{flagName}

-Grammar-level options are JVM arguments formatted as -D{optionName}={optionValue}
+Grammar-level options are JVM arguments formatted as:
+-D{optionName}={optionValue}

 #### options.flags
 Type: `Array`